Accessing the venue

 - Position Two – audio description not show relay

-This is used by setting your own hearing aid to the “T” position.
-The theatre has a loop system built in to the floors of both our theatre, however its signal strength is less strong in parts of the main theatre – it is best in fixed seating A and B 7 – 17 and the cabaret seats near these.
+An induction loop system is available in the Theatre for use with customers own hearing aids, technical requirements of the show permitting.
+There are seats in the auditorium that offer optimal sound quality using this system - are in fixed seating A and B 7 – 17 and the cabaret seats near these.
 Please advise the Box Office staff if you are using a hearing aid and they will seat you accordingly.

 Leaflets and programmes produced by Live Theatre are available in a range of formats including Braille.
 Call (0191) 232 1232, email firstname.lastname@example.org with your request or speak to Customer Services staff.